Shared Ownership Mortgages

 Speak to a shared ownership mortgage advisor.

 There are many lenders available ranging from high street banks and building societies to specialist lenders.
-We tend to find that most people go to their own bank, only to either find out they do not do shared ownership mortgages, get declined, or cannot borrow what they need due to lender affordability.
+We tend to find that most people go to their own bank, only to either find out they do not offer shared ownership mortgages, get declined, or cannot borrow what they need due to lender affordability.
 Remember, just because one lender has declined you, don’t give up!

 Our mortgage experts will look at each case before deciding which lender is right for you and your individual circumstances.
 Furthermore, all of the mortgage brokers we work with are whole of market and offer independent, unbiased advice.
 They will have access to all the specialist lenders to really enhance your chances of you obtaining the mortgage you need.